bitblit/Chirp/V02/README.md

 doesn't mean you MUST use JQuery or Twitter bootstrap, but for this exercise we will be using both.
 Also notice the form these usages take, something like this:

-**<script src="//code.jquery.com/jquery-1.11.1.min.js" type="text/javascript"></script>**
+**<script src="//cdnjs.cloudflare.com/ajax/libs/jquery/3.1.0/jquery.min.js" type="text/javascript"></script>**

 Note 2 things: first, the protocol relative url (a url that starts with //) - this means load from that server, but using the protocol the current page was loaded with.
 This prevents those annoying mixed-mode warnings when the page was loaded https and the script is loaded http - the script will be loaded with whatever protocol the page was loaded with.

-Second, notice we are using a public CDN for our jquery.
+Second, notice we are using a public CDN for our JQuery.
 The upside of this is that we get fast downloads, and if the customer has visited some other page that used this same CDN they may already have that file in their browser cache!
 The downsides are that you can't develop offline (your page wont work) and, more importantly, this is a really easy way to introduce a security hole if you don't trust the CDN provider (you are allowing them to put whatever they want on your webpage, and